Medically reviewed by Drugs.com. Last updated on Nov 4, 2020.

 Endometrial thinning (3.6 mg only): Endometrial-thinning agent prior to endometrial ablation for dysfunctional uterine bleeding.

 Endometriosis (3.6 mg only): Management of endometriosis, including pain relief and reduction of endometriotic lesions for the duration of therapy (goserelin experience for endometriosis has been limited to women 18 years and older treated for 6 months).

 Prostate cancer, advanced (3.6 mg or 10.8 mg): Palliative treatment of advanced carcinoma of the prostate.

 Prostate cancer, stage B2 to C (3.6 mg or 10.8 mg): Management of locally confined stage T2b to T4 (stage B2 to C) prostate cancer (in combination with an antiandrogen [eg, flutamide]); begin goserelin and antiandrogen therapy 8 weeks prior to initiating radiation therapy and continue during radiation therapy.

 Breast cancer, advanced (second-line endocrine-based combination therapy)

-Data from a randomized phase III study supports the use of goserelin (starting 1 week prior to chemotherapy initiation) to prevent premature ovarian failure in women with early stage hormone receptor negative breast cancer [Moore, 2015].
+Data from a randomized phase III study supports the use of goserelin (starting 1 week prior to chemotherapy initiation) to prevent premature ovarian failure in women with early stage hormone receptor-negative breast cancer [Moore 2015], [Moore 2019].

-Hypersensitivity to goserelin, GnRH, GnRH agonist analogues, or any component of the formulation; pregnancy (except if using for palliative treatment of advanced breast cancer)
+Hypersensitivity to goserelin, gonadotropin-releasing hormone (GnRH), GnRH agonist analogues, or any component of the formulation; during pregnancy for the treatment of endometriosis or endometrial thinning.